 Cost of Attendance

-Public transportation is available for students attending Central Campus and North Campus.
+Public transportation is available for students attending Central Campus and W.J.
+Maher Campus.
 Students can take advantage of reduced bus fares offered through Jackson Transportation Authority (JTA).
 JTA operates a special schedule of services to Jackson College’s Central and North Campus when classes are in session.

 Students may receive a tuition refund for any class dropped on or before the last day of the ADD/DROP period for the course.
-The drop date for a specific class is available on e-Services.
+Information on add/drop dates for course sections, withdrawals and cancelled course sections can be found on the Registration and Records web pages.
+Jackson College’s Tuition and Fees, Refunds and Adjustments to Student Accounts policy is available on the Policies and Procedures web page.

 Return of Title IV, HEA Grant or Loan Aid

 Title IV (federal) financial aid is recalculated when a student withdraws from all classes during the first 60 percent of the semester.
-This adjustment of Title IV Funds can result in the student owing money to the College.
+This adjustment of all types of financial aid funding can result in the student owing money to the College.
 Students receiving any form of financial aid are advised to check with the financial aid office before withdrawing from any classes.
 Students are responsible for any financial obligation created by the loss of financial assistance that results from the student withdrawing from class(es).

 Services for Disabled Students

 The Center for Student Success (CSS) provides disability-related services and referrals; documents disability and conducts needs assessments; facilitates reasonable accommodations; and provides disability-related technical assistance, auxiliary aids/services, and advocacy and training.

 Graduate Follow-Up Survey